 What is the dress code for Bangkok rooftop bars?

 Most high-rise rooftop bars in Bangkok enforce a smart casual dress code.
 Lebua’s Sky Bar is the strictest: no shorts, no flip-flops, no sleeveless shirts for men.
 Vertigo at Banyan Tree and Sky Beach at The Standard have similar standards but apply them with less rigidity.
 Venues in Sukhumvit and Old Town such as Above Eleven and Amorosa are more relaxed, though you won’t look out of place in smart casual anywhere on this list.
-The honest version is that if you dress as you would for a mid-range restaurant dinner, you’ll be fine at every venue here.
+The short version is that if you dress as you would for a mid-range restaurant dinner, you’ll be fine at every venue here.

 What is the best time to visit Bangkok rooftop bars?

 Sunset, which falls between 6pm and 6:30pm in Bangkok year-round with minor seasonal variation.
 Arriving 30 to 45 minutes before sunset gives you time to get settled before the sky changes.
 The November to February dry season produces the clearest skies and the most comfortable temperatures for open-air venues.
 The wet season (June to October) brings dramatic cloud formations that can make for a better photograph, but also the risk of a bar closing its terrace mid-evening.
-If you’re planning around rain, Octave at Marriott has some covered sections; fully open-air bars like Vertigo are more exposed.
+If you’re planning around rain, Octave at Marriott has some covered sections, while fully open-air bars like Vertigo are more exposed.

 Is Lebua Sky Bar worth the price?